wasikuss/castle-story-custom-launcher/README.md

 * Pick "Local Files" from left tab
 * Click "Browse"
 This folder is Castle Story directory, move the launcher here.
-Don't replace original launcher yet.
-You can't play "normal multiplayer", since it is not replacing original launcher yet.

 ![Screenshot of 0.0.3](docs/ss/0.0.3.png?raw=true "Screenshot")